rlimbu/nand2tetris/02/README.md

 This folder contains hdl implementations of chips to perform boolean arithmetic using parts created in project 01.
+It concludes with the creation of an airthmetic logic unit (ALU) using chips created in this and the previous project.